 • Know the Kelly Blue Book value.
 You won’t get KBB for a junked Civic, but should have a reference.

-• Know the scrap value of your vehicles weight, which will likely be their first offer.
+• Know the scrap value of your vehicle weight, which will likely be their first offer.

 Resources for Honda Civics